Quantum Algorithm for Online Convex Optimization: Introduction

 \subsection{Related work}

 For more information about online convex optimization, one can refer to Reference \cite{Hazan11}.
-Also note that it is well-known that any algorithm for online convex optimization can be converted to an algorithm for stochastic convex optimization with similar guarantees \cite{Hazan2011C,Rakhlin2012,Shamir2013,Shamir2017}.
+Also note that any algorithm for online convex optimization can be converted to an algorithm for stochastic convex optimization with similar guarantees \cite{Hazan2011C,Rakhlin2012,Shamir2013,Shamir2017}, and the quantum state learning problem can be benefited from online convex optimization \cite{aaronson2018,yang2020,chen2020}.
 As shown in Table \ref{tab:RB}, below we review some work on online convex optimization that are closely related to the topic considered in this paper, which is organized according to the feedback fashion.
 We put the first-order setting and the full information setting together because most of the work in full information setting only use the gradient information.

 \textbf{First-order oracles/Full information.} In 2003, Zinkevich defined the online convex optimization model and showed that the online gradient descent could achieve $O((D^2+G^2)\sqrt{T})$ regret \cite{Zinkevich03}.
-Note that the regret could be improved to $O(DG\sqrt{T})$ easily by choosing better parameters if the diameter $D$ and the Lipschitz constant $G$ were known to the player, and also it has been known that the lower bound of this setting is $\Omega(DG\sqrt{T})$ (Theorem 3.2 of \cite{Hazan16}).
-For strongly convex loss functions, Hazan et.al. showed that $O(G^2\log{T})$ regret could be achieved by using online gradient descent \cite{Hazan2007}.
-In the same paper, for exp-concave loss functions, Hazan et.al. proposed an online Newton method which achieved $O(DGn\log{T})$ regret \cite{Hazan2007}.
+By modifying the original proof of \cite{Zinkevich03}, the regret can be improved to $O(DG\sqrt{T})$ by choosing a better learning rate if the diameter $D$ and the Lipschitz constant $G$ are known to the player.
+Additionally, it has been known that the lower bound of this setting is $\Omega(DG\sqrt{T})$ (Theorem 3.2 of \cite{Hazan16}).
+For strongly convex loss functions, Hazan et al. showed that $O(G^2\log{T})$ regret could be achieved by using online gradient descent \cite{Hazan2007}.
+In the same paper, for exp-concave loss functions, Hazan et al. proposed an online Newton method which achieved $O(DGn\log{T})$ regret \cite{Hazan2007}.